What is indigestion (dyspepsia)?

 How is indigestion diagnosed?

-Your doctor will review your symptoms and perform a physical exam.
-They may order tests to determine the cause of indigestion.
+Your doctor will review your symptoms and perform a physical exam to diagnose indigestion.
+They also may order tests to determine the cause.
 Those tests can include blood work, urine/stool tests, or an X-ray or ultrasound.
 Sometimes your doctor may perform an upper endoscopy to see inside your stomach.
 Your doctor will insert a thin tube with a camera on the end into your esophagus.
 This will be done after you’re given medicines to go to sleep.

 Can indigestion be prevented or avoided?

 There are ways to prevent indigestion.
 To start, you need to know your body and how it reacts to different food and drinks.
 Spicy and acidic foods and carbonated drinks can trigger indigestion.
 Try to avoid those things when possible.
 Eat smaller meals throughout the day, and don’t eat too late at night.
 Don’t lie down too soon after eating.
 Limit the use of alcohol.
 If you use tobacco, try to quit.
 Stress and lack of sleep also can worsen symptoms.

 Some over-the-counter medicines may help your symptoms.
 Check with your doctor before starting something new.

-- Histamine blockers (one brand name: Pepcid) help reduce pain and symptoms, but should not be used long-term.
+- Histamine blockers (one brand name: Pepcid) may help reduce pain and symptoms.
+Talk to you doctor before using these long-term.

 Living with indigestion

 Most people who have indigestion lead a normal life.
 You may need to make some lifestyle changes or take medicine to treat your symptoms.
 Exercise regularly and maintain a healthy weight.